reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 ### Data Flow

-We can summarize the flow of data through a Redux app with this diagram:
+We can summarize the flow of data through a Redux app with this diagram.
+It represents how:

+- actions are dispatched in response to a user interaction like a click
+- the store runs the reducer function to calculate a new state
+- the UI reads the new state to display the new values

+(Don't worry if these pieces aren't quite clear yet!
+Keep this picture in your mind as you go through the rest of this tutorial, and you'll see how the pieces fit together.)

 ![Redux data flow diagram](/img/tutorials/essentials/ReduxDataFlowDiagram.gif)